-Bloom and Gilman observed [149] that the unpolarized structure function $F_2(x{Bj})$ measured in DIS matches $F_2(x{Bj}, Q^2)$ measured in the resonance domain if the resonance peaks are suitably smoothed and if the $Q^2$ -dependence of $F_2(x{Bj})$ - due to pQCD radiations and the non-zero nucleon mass is corrected for.
+Bloom and Gilman observed [159] that the unpolarized structure function $F_2(x{Bj}, Q^2)$ measured in DIS matches $F_2(x{Bj}, Q^2)$ measured in the resonance domain if the resonance peaks are suitably smoothed and if the Q^2 -dependence of F_2 - due to pQCD radiations and the non-zero nucleon mass - is corrected for.
 This correspondence is known as hadron-parton duality.
 It implies that Bjorken scaling, corrected for DGLAP evolution and non-zero mass terms (kinematic twists, see Section 4.1), is effectively valid in the resonance region if the resonant structures can be averaged over.
-This indicates that the effect of the third source of $Q^2$ -dependence, the parton correlations (dynamical twists, see Section 4.1), can be neglected.
-Thus the resonance region can be described in dual languages - either hadronic or partonic.
+This indicates that the effect of the third source of Q^2 -dependence, the parton correlations (dynamical twists, see Section 4.1), can be neglected.
+Thus the resonance region can be described in Page 45 of 177 dual languages - either hadronic or partonic [160].
 The understanding of hadron-parton duality for spin structure functions has also progressed and is discussed in Section 6.10.